 You will likely need to take medicines, some for the rest of your life.
 Always talk to your provider before stopping or changing how you take any medicines.
 Stopping certain medicines can be deadly.

 While under the care of your health care team, you will learn:

-Most people who have had a heart attack take part in a cardiac rehab program.
+Most people who have had a heart attack take part in a cardiac rehabilitation program.

-After a heart attack, your chance of having another one is higher than if you never had a heart attack.
+After a heart attack, you have a higher chance of having another heart attack.

-How well you do after a heart attack depends on the damage to your heart muscle and heart valves, and where that damage is located.
+How well you do after a heart attack depends on several factors such as:

 If your heart can no longer pump blood out to your body as well as it used to, you may develop heart failure.
 Abnormal heart rhythms can occur, and they can be life threatening.